jaderigby/bacon/README.md

 - __actions.py__ = where the action invocations are defined.
 - __messages.py__ = where all messages are to be contained.
 This keeps things clean and neat.
 - __helpers.py__ = where all common functions should live.
 A typical helpers file will contain any functions not defining specific business logic.
 - __settings.py__ = where the settings definitions live.
 This file typically does not need to be modified.
+Exceptions include things such as when you need to switch between multiple profile files, etc.
 - __profiles folder__ = the profiles folder is where locally-specific settings live.
 Any definition specific to a particular developers setup can be defined here, within a `profile.py` file.
 This is also where any settings or task-specific data/definitions should live.
 You can have multiple profile files inside the `profiles` folder.
 Change which profile file your utility points to by changing the reference in the utility's `settings.py` file.
-- __addAction.py__ = this runs when using the `-action` command.
-Used to add new actions to your utility.
+- __sizzle.py__ = this runs when using the `-action`, `-profile`, or similar commands.
+Essentially `sizzle.py` contains those features tied to the initial configuration of a utility.
-- __profile.py__ = this is where locally-specific info can be stored/configured.
+- __profiles/profile.py__ = this is where locally-specific info can be stored/configured.
 For example, if two developers are using a utility, but have different configurations for that utility, the `profile.py` file is where these unique parts would be declared.
 - __action-list.json__ = this is where the actions are described.
 When you do your utility alias with no accompanying action command, this file is read, and the names and descriptions are listed.
 You can use this file to add descriptions for each of your utility's actions.

 ## Helpers ##